The origins of Baptist churches go back to the 1600s.

 "The Baptist church in Manchester had a long and venerable tradition, and was considered to have been the first in the whole of the [Anglican] province of York.
 It was founded through the work of John Wigan, curate of Gorton, who in 1641 rejected Presbyterianism and adopted Baptist views.
 During the Civil War, Baptists met at Chetham's hospital, under the leadership of a colonel in the Parliamentary army.
 By 1649, the 'Anabaptist' cause was meeting in the Old Baron's Manor House.
 After the 1662 Act of Uniformity forced Puritans to either conform to the liturgy and authority of the Anglican church or leave, Manchester Baptists and Independents joined together to build Coldhouse Chapel, where they met until 1762, when the Independents left to build Cannon Street Independent Chapel.
 In 1786, John Sharp was called to pastor the small remaining group of Baptists.
 Within three years their numbers had increased to thirty-eight, and a decision was taken to build a new chapel on Baptist Street, a road which was later renamed successively Back Lane, then St George's Road, and finally Rochdale Road.
 Sharp stayed until 1797, when he moved to Bristol."

-Thus, when William Gadsby was called as pastor of Back Lane Chapel in 1805, this was the only Baptist congregation in Manchester at the time.
-In 1808, a group seceded from Back Lane Chapel for form a new congregation on York Street.
+Shortly after William Gadsby's arrival in 1805, a group seceded from Back Lane Chapel, meeting for a time at Coldhouse, and completing a new building on New York Street in 1808 (the location of this former chapel is now "NAMI1 kitchen and cocktails").
 Another secession from Back Lane Chapel was in 1823, leading to the formation of new congregation on George Street.

 2. Hill Cliffe Baptist Church (Warrington)